MEEGS JIGS MAY BE THE ONLY LURE YOU NEED THIS WINTER

 Scroll to the bottom for everything you need to know to catch whitefish this winter.

-Whitefish, Walleye or Perch fishermen, listen up.
+It's the Meegs Jig - Whitefish, Walleye or Perch fishermen, listen up.
 If you want the very BEST in jigs, then you want the Meegs jig.
-This hand crafted jig is perfect for bottom contact vertical jiggers, through the ice or from the boat.
-Tested by the finest Canadian fisherman, it's been proven for years to catch BIG fish.
+This hand crafted Meegs jig is perfect for bottom contact vertical jiggers, through the ice or from the boat.
+Tested by the finest Canadian fisherman, the Meegs Jig has been proven for years to catch BIG fish.
 Limited quantities and they go fast!
 Get yours by clicking the buy now button!

 So how do I use it?
 Watch this: